The major water storage for Bathurst is Chifley Dam located on the Campbell's River some 17 kilometres upstream of Bathurst.

 Hours Dam Area is Open

-Currently Chifley Dam is open for all water activities, and monitoring is undertaken on a regular basis.
+Currently Chifley Dam is closed for all water activities, and monitoring is undertaken on a regular basis.
 The public recreational area nearest the dam wall including the main boat ramp will be closed and locked at 9pm during daylight savings and at 6pm during winter, and will re-open at 7:30am each morning.
 The area adjacent to the cabins will remain open.

 Use this link for a location map to Chifley Dam?